Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Abstract

 \section{Abstract}

-Although iron molybdate (\fmo) has been commercially utilized for the production of formaldehyde from methanol via oxidative dehydrogenation, the detailed mechanism during the catalytic process remains unclear.
-Recent operando Raman and impedance measurements of the reaction suggested that the bulk region of \fmo~acts as a reservoir of oxygen atoms that can migrate to the surface to participate in catalysis.
-This conclusion was drawn from the observed significant reduction in Raman intensity during the catalytic process which implies the formation of atomic defects.
-However, the microscopic origin of this reduction remains to be clarified.
-In this work, we performed density functional theory (DFT) calculations to elucidate the origin of the experimentally observed Raman intensity variation.
-Our phonon analysis reveals that oxygen-dominated vibrational modes, with a small Mo contribution, occur near 782 cm$^{-1}$—the same frequency region where the Raman intensity reduction was measured.
-Using an effective frozen-phonon approach, we further demonstrate that oxygen vibrations are primarily responsible for the decrease in calculated Raman intensity.
-Moreover, structural relaxation of \fmo\ including an oxygen vacancy suggests that oxygen diffusion from the bulk to the surface should occur without significant alteration of the local symmetry, consistent with the absence of measurable peak shifts or broadening in the experimental Raman spectra.
+Iron molybdate (\fmo) is a widely used commercial catalyst for oxidative dehydrogenation.
+Recently, the possibility that bulk oxygen atoms participate in catalytic reactions has been proposed based on the experimentally observed significant reduction in Raman intensity during the catalytic process, which implies the formation of oxygen defects.
+In this work, we performed density functional theory (DFT) calculations to elucidate the microscopic mechanism of the experimentally observed Raman intensity variation.
+Our phonon analysis reveals that oxygen-dominated vibrational modes, with a small contribution from Mo, occur near 782cm$^{-1}$-- the same frequency region where the Raman intensity reduction was measured.
+To make the calculations computationally feasible for this large system, we introduced an effective frozen-phonon approach to mimic defect effects into the Raman intensity.
+Our results suggest that oxygen vibrations are primarily responsible for the decrease in the calculated Raman intensity.
+Moreover, structural relaxation of \fmo\ containing an oxygen vacancy indicates that oxygen diffusion from the bulk to the surface may occur very rapidly, such that the local symmetry remains effectively unchanged.
+This interpretation is in line with the absence of measurable peak shifts or broadening in the experimental Raman spectra.